Konstantin Malofeev: International sanctions

-On 11 September 2019 Bulgarian government banned him from entering the country for ten years over an alleged spying conspiracy aimed at turning the country away from its pro-Western orientation and further toward Moscow.
+In September 2019, the Bulgarian government banned him from entering the country for ten years over an alleged spying conspiracy aimed at turning the country away from its pro-Western orientation and further toward Moscow.

-On 6 April 2022, the United States Department of Justice indicted Malofeyev on the charge of evading IEEPA sanctions.
+In April 2022, the United States Department of Justice indicted Malofeyev on the charge of evading IEEPA sanctions.

+John "Jack" Hannick

+Allegedly, John "Jack" Hannick, who was a former Fox News producer that helped Malofeev establish Tsargrad TV, supported Malofeev's interests by evading sanctions.